All Episodes

 And they won't rest.

-Now this happens to come on a uh on a day in which uh Patrick Leahy, who's going to become the uh chairman of the Judiciary Committee, is saying openly, and I have the story in the stack here that we're gonna get rid of this foreign survival.
+Now, this happens to come on a day in which Patrick Leahy, who's going to become the chairman of the Judiciary Committee, is saying openly, and I have the story in the stack here, that, yeah, we're going to get rid of this foreign surveillance.

-Well, we're not gonna get rid of the foreign surveillance program.
+Well, we're not going to get rid of the foreign surveillance program.

-We're gonna get rid of the surveillance without warrants.
+We're going to get rid of the surveillance without warrants.

-We're not gonna get we're not gonna have the American people spied on anymore.
+We're not going to have the American people spied on anymore.

-So we're gonna have the program, but we're gonna get every everything that the government wants to listen to has got to be done with warrants, and we want in a he says the Senate and the Congress are gonna run the program.
+So we're going to have the program, but everything that the government wants to listen to has got to be done with warrants.

-So uh I I hope that they luck out and uh intercept the plans and the date and the time that Al-Qaeda chooses to blow up the White House.
+So I hope that they luck out and intercept the plans and the date and the time that Al-Qaeda chooses to blow up the White House.

-Now we we uh we seem yesterday to have have uh a slight verbal backtrack from uh speaker in waiting Nancy Pelosi.
+Now, we seem yesterday to have a slight verbal backtrack from speaker-in-waiting, Nancy Pelosi.

-Pelosi said that when it comes to Iraq, it's it's not about the Democrats in Congress forcing the president's hand.
+The AP reports, recognizing Congress's limitation, Pelosi said that when it comes to Iraq, it's not about the Democrats in Congress forcing the president's hand.

 Really?